Faceless AI YouTube Channel: Hit 100k in 2026

 Content creator writing faceless YouTube channel AI niche ideas on whiteboard with some crossed out

-• Health condition specifics — not “lose weight,” but “managing Type 2 diabetes after 50”
+• Health condition specifics by life stage — “managing Type 2 diabetes after 50” beats “how to lose weight” every time on retention and watch time.

 Step 2 — The Scripting Engine